RebelGuy/chat-mate/projects/server/readme.md

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package:
 - `NODE_ENV`: Either `local`, `debug` or `release` to indicate which servers we are connecting to.
 Some behaviour is different when running the server locally than when the server is deployed.

 Finally, the following environment variables must be present in the `<local|debug|release>.env` file when building via webpack.
-These are not checked at runtime, and ommitting them leads to undefined behaviour.
+These are not checked at runtime, and ommitting them leads to undefined behaviour. *Note: if you change these, you need to update the `build-and-deploy.yml` file and ensure the new variables are inserted into the `.env` file.*
 - `NAME`: A unique name to give this build.
-- `STUDIO_URL`: The URL to ChatMate studio.

 For testing, define a `test.env` file that sets only a subset of the above variables:
 - `DATABASE_URL`